AustralianBioCommons/how_to_findable_citable_software/pages/05_registry.md

 ---
-title: Add your tools and workflows to a well known registry
+title: Register
 type: steps
 page_id: 05_registry
-description:
+description: Add your tools and workflows to a registry that is well known and best practice.
 ---